-This master's degree is one of the first in the nation to prepare educators to assume the role of physical activity leader within schools.
+The Physical Education and Physical Activity Leadership Master of Arts in Teaching degree is one of the first in the nation to prepare educators to assume the role of a physical activity leader within schools.
 The program is offered primarily online, with just one two-week visit to the beautiful UNC campus in the Summer, making it convenient for school professionals.

 Infographic courtesy of Active Living Research